sandervandevelde/NonSDKAzureIoTClient/readme.md

 The following logic is missing:

 - Supporting another certificate while the baltimore certificate is deprecated soon
-- Creating the SAS token on the device itself so it can be refresh once the current one expires.
+- Creating the SAS token on the device itself so it can be refresh once the current one expires
-- Everything else I forgot to research
+- No error handling

 ## Links